-- 1. To elect the six (6) nominees to the Company's board of directors to serve until the 2022 Annual Meeting of Stockholders; - 2.
-To ratify the appointment of Rose, Snyder & Jacobs LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; - 3.
-To approve the adoption of the Capricor Therapeutics 2021 Equity Incentive Plan; - 4.
-To approve, by non-binding advisory vote, the resolution approving named executive officer compensation; and - 5.
+- 1. To elect the seven (7) nominees named in this proxy statement to the Company's board of directors to serve until the 2023 Annual Meeting of Stockholders; - 2.
+To ratify the appointment of Rose, Snyder & Jacobs LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
+To approve, by non-binding advisory vote, the resolution approving named executive officer compensation; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-All of our stockholders of record as of April 16, 2021 are entitled to attend and vote at the meeting and at any adjournments or postponements thereof.
+All of our stockholders of record as of April 11, 2022 are entitled to attend and vote at the meeting and at any adjournments or postponements thereof.